spjuanjoc/uri_interpreter_cpp/README.md

 |Github Actions|Linux|![CMake](https://github.com/spjuanjoc/uri_parser_cpp/workflows/CMake/badge.svg)|

 ---
-Analyse the URI to distinguish:
+Analyse an URI to distinguish:
+* Scheme
+* Authority
+* Path
+* Query
+* Fragment

+Where the authority's components are:
+* Userinfo
+* Host
+* Port

+And the host can be:
 * IPv6
 * IPv4
 * Registered Name

+The minimum required components are:
+* Scheme
+* Host
-* Port
+* Path

+---

 URI generic syntax: